 Bath Salts Abuse and Addiction: Evidence and Treatment

 Bath salts in the present context don’t refer to personal hygiene or bathing products found in local drugstores.
-Bath salts are manmade drugs which are chemically related to the chemical cathinone, a stimulant medication originating from the khat plant which grows in parts of Africa and the Middle East.
+They are manmade drugs which are chemically related to the chemical cathinone, a stimulant medication originating from the khat plant which grows in parts of Africa and the Middle East.

-This accounts for their psychoactive effects in addition to lots of potential dangerous effects which could happen as a result of taking them.
+This accounts for their psychoactive effects in addition to lots of potential dangerous effects that could happen as a result of taking them.

 NIDA reports that the most frequent ingredient in bath salts is a synthetic compound called 3, 4 methylenedioxypyrovalerone (MDPV).
 Other stimulant compounds found in bath salts are ephedrine and pyrovalerone.
 This means that the compounds have no known medicinal uses and are important substances with the potential for the growth of abuse and physical dependence.
 NIDA and the DEA both report the effects of the drugs are similar to the effects which occur with the use of methamphetamine (crystal meth) or the rave drug ecstasy (MDMA).